jonathansilva/8BallPool/README.md

 - **Important**

-*I am not responsible for the illegal use of this hack*
+*I am not responsible for the use of this hack*

 You need to make some changes to adjust the layout to the game table